lwsjs/local-web-server/README.md

     * specify options (for command line or config)
     * Accepts Koa v1 or 2 middleware
   * Bundle with your front-end project
-  * Configuration is via json file or command-line (latter taking presedence)
+  * Configuration is via json file or command-line (latter taking precedence)
   * Outputs a dynamic statistics view to the terminal